DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/2-teacher/article.md

 We might be surprised by a strong positive gradient for "horse".
 This means that the loss is trying to push down the "horse" prediction, even though this is actually the correct label from the dataset.
 It's the teacher's fault - the teacher thinks the student is overconfident and should be sharing out some probability to other classes, especially "cat", "dog" and "truck".

 A couple of observations.
-First, whatever happens, there is the same positive and negative gradient mass (as both $p$ and $t$ are probability distributions which sum to 1).
-Unlike in one-hot softmax cross entropy, however, there can be multiple positive and negative gradients.
+First, there is always the same positive and negative gradient mass (as both $p$ and $t$ are probability distributions which sum to 1).
+Unlike one-hot softmax cross entropy, however, there can be multiple positive and negative gradients.
 Second, the gradient magnitude depends on the absolute difference between $p$ and $t$, which makes intuitive sense.

 ## Wrap up

 That's teacher-student training, most commonly applied as knowledge distillation.
 It can be motivated as a less "spiky" objective than one-hot softmax cross entropy.
-It doesn't matter if you use KL divergence or cross entropy.
 We saw what kinds of gradients to expect, that even the correct class can receive a positive loss gradient, and the gradient is zero when the student agrees with the mixed target.

 The most common scenario for teacher-student is **optimising for inference/predictions**, where we want maximum prediction quality for minimum prediction runtime.
-To do this we spend a bit more training time to first train a large teacher and then use the teacher-student objective to train a better compact student model than we could have done from scratch.
+To achieve this we're willing to spend extra training time on a large teacher and then use the teacher-student objective to train a better compact student model than we could have done from scratch.

 <ul class="nav nav-pills">
   <li class="nav-item">